AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ### Exposure

 Online presence is the easiest way to quickly plug into the local tech ecosystem.
+Recruiters and hiring managers rely heavily on your online presence to learn more about you.
+Having your online materials complete and up-to-date is **essential**.
+When a job opportunity comes your way, you'll be able to immediately begin the hiring process by directing the recruiter to your online profiles.

 Who sees your online profiles?
 * Recruiters / headhunters